EloisaElias/Elo_portfolio/README.md

 ### Direction over speed.

-This is Just for my amusement and practice.
+...for my amusement and practice.
 Elo.

 - Content